roydukkey/NHibernate-X-Factories/README.md

 NHibernate X-Factories v1.1.0
 =================================

 NHibernate X-Factories allow you to combine multiple .cfg.xml into one.
 X-Factories does this by allowing each session-factory to be named and refer to them individually by name.
+This gives a cleaner and less verbose configuration for using NHiberate between multiple databases.

 Setup